RachitJain1999/AmazonReviewsClassification/README.md

 A csv file is added for someone to see how the data will look after vectorization.

-Out of the classification models used, random forest performed best with almost 98% accuracy.
+Out of the classification models used, random forest performed best with almost 98% accuracy and a good confusion matrix.
+We will thus use this classifier to predict the future data.